COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 In this section, we refer to the user in the 2#super([nd]) person format, addressing them with "you" and "your".
 We also use less formal language and terminology.
 This is because the document aims to talk the user through the game as if they themselves were playing and experiencing it.

-This document will be included alongside the final game build as a kind of game introduction booklet.
-The presentation will of course be more bright and lively compared to how it is shown in this document, including custom-crafted backgrounds, less formal fonts, decorated tables and image positioning, etc.
+A game introduction booklet could be produced from this document.
+The presentation will of course be more bright and lively compared to how it is shown in this document, including custom-crafted backgrounds, less formal fonts, decorated tables and image positioning, etc. However, this task will most likely have to be done on the client-side (IBM) as it is not in the requirement specification nor the project brief.

 == Getting Started